 Secret #1 – Become Customer(Stakeholder)-Centric

 This requires a completely different posture from the PMOs.
-Instead of reporting on compliance to standards and pre-established plans (that are never followed in a complex world, and should not be), they constantly maintain a forward-looking view of the expected value.
-They facilitate the emergence of the best solutions within their organization seen as a complex system.
+Instead of reporting on compliance to standards and pre-established plans (that are never followed in a complex world, and should not be), these PMOs constantly maintain a forward-looking view of the expected value.
+They see their environment as a complex adaptive system.
+And they facilitate the emergence over time of the best solutions providing the highest benefits.

-They detect roadblocks, they send alerts about milestones, benefits, and risks, and they prepare tough decision-making when needed.
-They do not limit their support to get the promised project output, but they expand their support to the project sponsorship to make sure the project outcomes (benefits) are achieved.
+PMOs also detect roadblocks and send alerts about milestones, benefits, and risks, preparing tough decision-making when needed.
+As a result, they expand their support to the project sponsorship by making sure that the project outcomes and benefits are realized.

 Secret #3 – Learn Out-of-the-Box Capabilities

-Complexity sciences reinforce their comprehension of system dynamics, nonlinearities, uncertainties, network analysis to cite a few domains.
-They learn that power laws are the rule (and not bell curves).
+PMOs explore nonlinearities, uncertainties, network analysis to cite a few domains.
+They also learn that power laws are the rule (and not bell curves).
 They know that the whole may be at the same time more and less than the sum of its components.
 Complex systems generate avalanches (reorganizations) with a size that is inversely proportional to their frequency.
 To survive, these systems need to maximize their exchanges of information and energy with their outside world.
 Speed is an imperative.

 Human dynamics contributes to understand the individuals, teams, and social groups through the study of their history, their culture, their geopolitical situation, their behaviors and their interactions.
 Human dynamics go well beyond the domain of mere leadership.